vincentkfu/fio/HOWTO.rst

 .. option:: hugepage-size=int

 	Defines the size of a huge page.
 Must at least be equal to the system setting, see :file:`/proc/meminfo`.
-Defaults to 4MiB.
 Should probably always be a multiple of megabytes, so using ``hugepage-size=Xm`` is the preferred way to set this to avoid setting a non-pow-2 bad value.
+If this option is not specified fio will attempt to parse :file:`/proc/meminfo` to obtain the system huge page size.
+If this fails fio will use a platform specific default of 2-4MiB.
+This value is used by fio to ensure that the amount of memory requested for I/O buffers will be a multiple of the huge page size.

 .. option:: lockmem=int